I506dk/Powershell-Template/README.md

 - [PowerShell](https://learn.microsoft.com/en-us/powershell/) - Task automation and configuration management program developed by Microsoft

 ## Usage
 This repository is intended to be used as a template for powershell repositories.
-It covers the basic usage of a PowerShell script and establishes a baseline for documentation.
+Clicking "Use this template" in the top right allows for the creation of a new repository using this repository as a template.
+This example repository covers the basic usage of a PowerShell script and establishes a baseline for documentation.
+When making new commits, "Major" and "Minor" are key words to include in the commit that indicate the version update to make.
+For example, if the current version is 1.0.0, and a new commit is added with the message "Minor changes added to script." the new version would be 1.1.0.

 To run {script_name}.ps1 for the first time: